glpi-project/doc/source/modules/overview/status.rst

 Defining new status and the object types they will be used for is under GLPI administrator's responsibility, see :ref:`dropdown configuration <configuration-intitules>`.
 These defined status can be recursive, in order to ease management.

-Modifying an element's status can be down either from the element's form or using mass actions.
+Modifying an element's status can be done either from the element's form or using mass actions.

 A :ref:`report <gestion-rapports>` can display a summary of status sorted by asset types. :ref:`Global search on inventory <recherche-globale-inventaire>` allows to query inventory elements by status.